HiMyNameIsGarch/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

+  This is a basic Tic Tac Toe Game created with only HTML, CSS and vanilla JavaScript.

-Basic Tic Tac Toe Game.
-If you want to play the game, it is available on https://ttt-game.glitch.me/ (mobile available).
+  If you want to play the game, it is available on https://ttt-game.glitch.me/ (mobile included).